-Information about animal species is available from the Washington Department of Fish and Wildlife (WDFW).
-Describe if any animal species on site are listed as prohibited, regulated, or invasive.
+Information about animal species is available from the Washington Department of Fish and Wildlife (WDFW):

 b.
 List any threatened and endangered species known to be on or near the site:

 Threatened and endangered species lists are available at: